 Who is Considered a Squatter in Kentucky?

 A squatter is someone who occupies an abandoned, foreclosed, or unoccupied residential building or area of land without lawful permission.
 This means that the person does not rent or own the property.
-Despite this, it’s legal and quite common to find squatters in the United States.
+Despite this, it’s quite common to find squatters in the United States.

 Isn’t that Trespassing?